mikeyoshino/TheFreezeTeamBlog/input/posts/TestCafe.md

 Tags: CSharp
 Author: Steven T. Cramer
 Excerpt: If you like closures use Cypress otherwise us TestCafe
+Description: If you like closures use Cypress otherwise us TestCafe
 ---

 Selenium is causing my CI/CD to break this weekend because the process won't properly shutdown,